code-for-neighborhood-needs/make_name_flashcards/readme.md

 ## NOTE:
-A laptop is preferable for using this project.
+- A laptop is preferable for using this project.
+- This project is designed for compatibility with the [Anki](https://apps.ankiweb.net/) software.
+Download on your phone or laptop!

-This project *must* be used at https://colab.research.google.com/github/code-for-neighborhood-needs/make_name_flashcards/blob/main/main.ipynb
+- This project can *only* be used at https://colab.research.google.com/github/code-for-neighborhood-needs/make_name_flashcards/blob/main/main.ipynb

 # Instructions: